 A quorum is required to conduct business at the Annual Meeting.
-As of the record date, 6,664,499 shares of Universal Stainless common stock were issued and outstanding.
+As of the record date, 6,732,284 shares of Universal Stainless common stock were issued and outstanding.
 A majority of the outstanding shares, present in person or represented by proxy, constitutes a quorum.
 If you submit a properly executed proxy card, even if you abstain from voting or withhold votes from director nominees, you will be considered part of the quorum.
 Broker non-votes also count as shares present for purposes of determining whether a quorum is present.

 Abstentions are counted in tabulations of the votes cast by stockholders on each proposal (other than with regard to the election of directors) and will have the effect of a negative vote.
 Brokers who hold shares in street name for customers have the authority to vote only on certain routine matters in the absence of instruction from the beneficial owners.
-A broker non-vote occurs when the broker does not have the authority to vote on a particular proposal.
-Under applicable Delaware law, broker non-votes will not be counted for purposes of determining whether any proposal has been approved and will have no effect on the outcome of any proposal to be considered at the Annual Meeting.
+A broker non-vote occurs when the broker does not have the authority to vote on a particular proposal in its discretion in the absence of voting instructions.
+Under applicable Delaware law, broker non-votes will not be counted for purposes of determining whether any proposal has been approved and are not expected to have any effect on the outcome of any proposal to be considered at the Annual Meeting because brokers have discretionary authority to vote on the proposals described in this Proxy Statement.

 The affirmative vote of a plurality of the shares of common stock represented in person or by proxy at the Annual Meeting is required for the election of directors.
-With regard to the election of directors, votes may be cast in favor or withheld.
+With regard to the election of directors, votes may be cast in favor of nominees or withheld.